anhdn611/CleanHeaders-Xcode/README.md

+Based on the greats project CleanHeaders I created this repo to maintain the coach mark projects with the idea:
+• group by `framework` or `project file` and add a breakline between them

 # CleanHeaders

 An Xcode plug-in to format your import headers in a systematic manner.
 It simply removes duplicates, spaces and sorts them alphabetically making it much more easier to read and avoid duplicate imports.
 Works with `@imports`, `#include`, `#import` and `import`.